ericincloud/Copying-S3-Bucket/README.md

 ![IMAGE](https://github.com/ericincloud/Copying-S3-Bucket/blob/main/destinationbucket2.JPG)

 ## Step 3: Emptying an S3 Bucket
-#### After syncing/copying the files to the destiantion bucket, the source bucket bucket can now be emptied and deleted.
+#### After syncing/copying the files to the destination bucket, the source bucket bucket can now be emptied and deleted.
 To do so, enter this command: `aws s3 rm s3://testbucket-source1231 --recursive`

 If done correctly, the source bucket should be completely emptied!